claroline/Claroline/docs/sections/api/serializer.md

 ### Methods

-Here is the list of the ser
+Here is the list of the standard serializer methods.

 #### getClass()

 Gets the full class name of the object managed by the serializer instance.

 > **Note**
+>
 > If none is provided we will use the type hint of the `$object` argument of `serialize()` method.

 ##### Arguments